 The British Columbia Real Estate Association (BCREA) announced their “whitepaper“, outlining proposed solutions to address the housing crisis both in the province and across the country.
 BCREA is recommending a “pre-offer period” where offers cannot be presented to a seller on new listings until the listings have been posted for five business days (for a fee).
 During which you have the option to back out.
 Similar to the 7-day rescission period for new developments.

-Sounds like a lot of filler words to state that there’s no clear way out of this mess.
 Other recommendations in the white paper fall into four core categories:

 - improving housing affordability;